mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 - Other peripherals
 - GPU

-Currently Nvidia provides the best GPU support, with excellent first-day support and top-notch drivers.
+Currently Nvidia provides the best Linux GPUs, with excellent first-day support, excellent performance, and stable OGL 4.5 drivers.
 Intel iGPU support is pretty good, and is generally the least trouble for laptops.
 AMD GPUs tend to be troublesome, and I recommend they be avoided if possible.

 While many systems will work completely, some may require a configuration or hardware adjustment.
 Some systems will be simply too incompatible to justify a (K)ubuntu install.
 Most MacBooks, for example, are rarely worth the trouble, IMO.

-Once we have the hardware in place, it's time to select the desktop environment.

 ### Get the desktop